2017 video shows bullet hole in car at Malibu Creek State Park

 In January 2017, Meliss Tatangelo posted on Facebook that she and her boyfriend had been camping in her car at the state park when they heard a loud noise about 5 a.m.

 When she checked the back of her car later, she saw a bullet hole and found a bullet in the back of her car, she wrote.

 Investigators told her that it was from a shotgun fired about 20 feet away, she said."If the bullet was fired even an inch higher, it would have hit me," she wrote.

 And in November 2016, wildlife biologist James Rogers was struck by bird shot from a shotgun while he slept in a hammock in Tapia Park, just south of Malibu Creek State Park, according to the Los Angeles Times.

 He told the newspaper in a recent interview that he believes he was shot at close range, and police never found a suspect.

 Beaudette had taken his daughters on the camping trip while his wife prepared for an exam.
 He and his wife were getting ready to relocate to the Bay Area for new jobs, according to a GoFundMe page set up for his family.

 The GoFundMe page described Beaudette, a research chemist, as an "amazing father, husband, son and brother" who was "out doing something he adored in life, being in the outdoors with his two young girls."

-Malibu Creek State Park was used to film movies and TV shows including "MASH" and "Planet of the Apes."
+Malibu Creek State Park, in the Calabasas area of Los Angeles, was used to film movies and TV shows including "MASH" and "Planet of the Apes."